Centerearth/startup/README.md

 Key features:

-1. Secure login over HTTPS
+1. Secure login/signup over HTTPS
 2. Search bar/dropdown menu to find classes
 3. Ability to view recent and dated posts
 4. Ability for a user to save posts to find quicker later